Professor Paul Dolan

-The Centre for Wellbeing in Public Policy (CWiPP) welcomed Professor Paul Dolan from the London School of Economics to give a special guest lecture on Wednesday 24 May 2017.
+CWiPP welcomed Professor Paul Dolan from the London School of Economics to give a special guest lecture on Wednesday 24 May 2017.

 The title of the lecture was “The Narrative Trap”.

-Paul says "In my follow up to Happiness by Design, I will explore some of the main social stories we are told about how we ought to live our lives.
+Before the lecture, Pail provided the following summary about it: "In my follow up to Happiness by Design, I will explore some of the main social stories we are told about how we ought to live our lives.
 I will seek to show that these narratives actually cause more harm than good to our happiness.
 This talk is very much work in progress.
 I will benefit from getting your comments, and I hope you will learn something too."

 Paul Dolan is Professor of Behavioural Science at the London School of Economics and author of international best-selling book Happiness by Design.
 Paul wrote the questions that are currently being used by the Office for National Statistics to monitor national wellbeing and is also responsible for producing the MINDSPACE report for the UK Cabinet Office, which he uses widely in consulting with public sector and corporate clients.